One Part Woman: Controversy

 In December 2014, the novel attracted the attention of various caste-based factions in Tamil Nadu, who claimed that the novel's depiction of extramarital sex during the Ardhanarishvara festival insulted their deity and the women of their caste.
 Nearly 10,000 copies of the controversial portions of the novel were distributed by the protesters in houses and among women to mobilize people against the book.
 Protests broke out in Tiruchengode, where copies of the book were burned and an official complaint, demanding a ban against the book and the arrest of the publisher and author, was lodged.
-Although the protests were widely reported to have been encouraged by the right-wing Rashtriya Swayamsevak Sangh, it issued an official statement denying any involvement in the matter.
 After a district-wide strike was declared, Murugan issued a clarification that he would remove all references to the place where events in the novel take place.
 As protests continued, he attended a peace meeting presided over by local administrators, where he was forced to render an unconditional apology and agreed to withdraw the book itself.
 In the aftermath of these events, he posted what has been called a "literary suicide" note on his Facebook page, withdrawing all his written work and declaring a self-imposed end to his career as a writer.

 In 2016, a petition was filed with the Madras High Court to nullify the settlement against publication of the book.
 Concurrently, multiple criminal complaints were filed against Murugan on the grounds of obscenity, blasphemy, and defamation.
 The High Court ultimately ruled in favor of the author, invalidating the settlement and dismissing the criminal complaints.
 In the verdict delivered in July 2015, Chief Justice Sanjay Kishan Kaul held:

 The judgment was hailed in the press as a landmark victory for free speech in India.

 Sequel

 In 2014, Murugan wrote two books, அர்த்தநாரி ([ərt̪t̪ənɑːɾɪˑ]) and ஆலவாயன் ([ɑːləʋɑːjən]) as "dual sequels" to One Part Woman, both picking up from the end of the original novel but each following different storylines.
 However, the protests against the original broke out in the time leading up to the printing and release of the books, thus curtailing its publication.
 Subsequent to the High Court ruling on the matter, the books were translated into English by the original translator, Aniruddhan Vasudevan, as A Lonely Harvest and Trial by Silence respectively, and were released in December 2018 by Penguin Random House.
-In both books, Ponna returns from the festival pregnant, but the former finds her dealing with her grief as Kali commits suicide, while in the latter he survives but continues to harbor deep resentment towards her.
-The books were well-received by critics, who praised the novels' indigenous writing style, strong characters and the themes they dealt with.
+The books were well received by critics, who praised the novels' indigenous writing style, strong characters and the themes they dealt with.
 The two books were jointly shortlisted for the JCB Prize for Literature 2019.